Gary-Qin/Gary-Qin/README.md

 [![email](https://img.shields.io/badge/email-garyzhqin@gmail.com-red?style=flat-square)](mailto:garyzhqin@gmail.com) [![linkedin](https://img.shields.io/badge/linkedin-gary--qin-blue?style=flat-square)](https://www.linkedin.com/in/gary-qin/)
 ### Hello!
 I'm Gary, a third-year software engineering student at McMaster University.
+When I'm not overwhelmed with coursework, I like to learn more about fullstack development and make small projects to practice.
 Feel free to take a look at some of the projects I've worked on!

 ### Ongoing Projects
 - Building [TinyTowns](https://www.tinytowns.app/)